-If you put some honey varietals in the refrigerator they will crystallize overnight, regardless of how much fructose or glucose it contains.
+If you put some honey varietals in the refrigerator, they will crystallize overnight, regardless of how much fructose or glucose it contains.
 For this reason, don’t refrigerate honey.
 Keep honey in the dark, away from extreme temperatures.
 Your pantry is the best place for honey.
 If you refrigerate honey, you will have crystallized honey within 24 hours.
 Again.
-It’s not bad, honey doesn’t go bad.
+It’s not bad; honey doesn’t go bad.
 You need to follow the steps below to reconstitute your honey once it has been refrigerated.

 What Do You Do with Crystallized Honey?

 Gently apply crystallized honey all over your face and rest in a nice warm tub for a few minutes.
 Rinse off with a washcloth.
 Honey is a humectant that pulls in water to help balance dry, irritated skin.
 At our Honey House, we use it as a mixer in our masks.
 Our team and our customers love it.
 It’s a terrific exfoliant, moisturizer, and nature’s cleanser.